Tired Moms—5 Tips to Get Your Beauty Sleep Tonight!

-I know that I don’t write about adult sleep often, but I think that sometimes it’s okay to talk about something other than our babies.
-After all, we parents need sleep, too!
-I came across some interesting research this week, from a surprising source: Estee Lauder.
-While it’s no surprise that a lack of sleep can have serious consequences for your health, the researchers at University Hospitals Case Medical Center have conducted a clinical trial that offers further insight into the effects of sleep on skin.
+Hey tired moms!
+It’s okay to talk about something other than our babies.
+While it’s no surprise that a lack of sleep can have serious consequences for your health, the researchers at University Hospitals Case Medical Center in Cleveland along with Estee Lauder, have conducted a clinical trial that offers further insight into the effects of sleep on skin.

 If you needed a nudge toward everyone in your family getting quality sleep, the results of this new study may be it.
 Researchers found that poor sleepers showed increased signs of skin aging, as well as slower recovery from a variety of environmental stressors, such as sun exposure.
 Not surprisingly, poor sleepers also had poor self esteem when it came to their skin.

-According to Dr. Elma Baron, Director of the Skin Study Center at UH Case Medical Center and Associate Professor of Dermatology at Case Western Reserve University School of Medicine.
-“Insufficient sleep has become a worldwide epidemic.”
+According to Dr. Elma Baron, Director of the Skin Study Center at Case Medical Center and Associate Professor of Dermatology at Case Western Reserve University School of Medicine, “insufficient sleep has become a worldwide epidemic.”

 Dr. Daniel Yarosh, Senior Vice President, Basic Science Research, R&D, at The Estée Lauder Companies stated that “these connections between sleep and skin aging, now supported with solid scientific data, will have a profound effect on how we study skin and its functions.”